johndoe422/Xplorer/README.md

 - **Dynamic Navigation** – Expand folders within the menu to browse files and subfolders without opening File Explorer.
 - **Single Click to Open Files** – Open files directly with a single click.
 - **Double Click to Open Folders** – Open a folder with a double-click.
 - **Minimal & Lightweight** – Runs in the system tray without cluttering your desktop.
+- **Global shortcut Win+Shift+A** to launch file system expanding menu from anywhere even when working on other apps.

 ## Why Xplore?